Slideshow: A Visual Guide to Carpal Tunnel Syndrome

 There may be some swelling and stiffness right after surgery, which can be relieved by elevating your hand over your heart and moving your fingers frequently.
 You may need to wear a wrist brace for a few weeks while you heal, but will still be able to use your hands.
 Pain and weakness usually resolve within two months after surgery, but it may take six months to a year to recover completely.

 Once carpal tunnel symptoms subside, a physical therapist can teach you stretching and strengthening exercises to help prevent pain, numbness, and weakness from coming back.
-A physical or occupational therapist can also teach you the correct ways to perform tasks so that the median nerve doesn’t become inflamed again, causing your symptoms to return.
+A physical or occupational therapist can also teach you the correct ways to perform tasks so that the median nerve is less likely to become inflamed again, causing symptoms to return.

 Some studies suggest that chiropractic manipulation of the wrist, elbow, and upper spine can improve carpal tunnel syndrome.
 There is also some evidence that acupuncture may help restore nerve function and relieve symptoms.
 It’s important to speak with your doctor before starting these or any other complementary or alternative treatments.

 Can Yoga Ease Carpal Tunnel?